mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/README.md

 | Please avoid using long names for the service and service instances because they are chained in the CFN template and there is a size limit.

 This will take a few minutes to create the test and prod infrastructure (Proton service instances) that represent the load balanced Fargate service along with the pipeline that checks for changes on the application repository (the nginx custom application).
-Congratulations, you have deployed your first Proton service!

 | Important note on IAM roles: note that the developer does not need to specify an IAM role to assume for deploying the resources as part of the wizard.
 Proton will use the IAM roles the administrator has specified when deploying the environments these service instances bind to.